xFrednet/3D-Packman/a03_3d-maze/README.md

 | Return to Home    | `[H]`                      |
 | Debug information | `[P]`                      |

+You can also use the mouse to rotate the view :)

 ## Installing and running the game
 This game uses:
 * PyOpenGL and pygame for rendering